Nocturnal, Crepuscular, and Diurnal Defined

-- Throughout the day, hedgehogs may get up to have a drink or a bite to eat, or use the litter pan, but for the most part there is very little daytime activity.
+- Throughout the day, hedgehogs may get up to have a drink or a bite to eat, or use the litter pan, but for the most part, they are not very active in the daytime.

-- On cage-cleaning days, weaning days, and days that we rotate our breeding animals, there is quite a bit of activity.
-Hedgehogs love to explore their clean cage and then usually go right back to sleep.
+- Cage-cleaning days, weaning days, and days when we rotate our breeding animals are quite active.
+The hedgehogs love to explore their clean cages and then usually go right back to sleep.

 Are Hedgehogs Lazy?

-- You may think your hedgehog just sleeps all the time, but most likely they are active when you are not.
+- You may think your hedgehog just sleeps all the time, but most likely it is active when you are not.